fgavilondo/learn-rust-webapp/README.md

 # learn-rust-webapp

-Sample (and simple) Rust webapp using the actix-web framework.
+Demo Rust webapp that uses the actix-web framework.

 Server-side rendered HTML, not an SPA.